NModlin/GremlinsAI_backend/docs/API.md

 ## Rate Limiting

 Currently, no rate limiting is implemented.
-Future versions will include configurable rate limits.

 ## Versioning